-We fund the capital needs of our business through cash on hand, funds generated from operations, and amounts available under our \$700 million unsecured revolving credit facility (the "Credit Facility").
-In addition, we issued \$150 million of senior notes during February 2015.
-During the three months ended March 31, 2015, we purchased marketable debt securities using a portion of our cash balances.
-At March 31, 2015 and December 31, 2014, we had \$321.4 million and \$322.5 million, respectively, of cash, cash equivalents and marketable securities, and working capital of \$5.5 million and negative working capital of \$61.5 million, respectively.
-Additionally, at March 31, 2015, we had remaining borrowing availability of \$149.5 million under our \$700 million Credit Facility.
+We fund the capital needs of our business through cash on hand, funds generated from operations, and amounts available under our \$700 million Credit Facility.
+In addition we issued \$150 million of senior notes in February 2015 and €88.9 million (approximately \$100 million) of euro-denominated senior notes in June 2015.
+During the nine months ended September 30, 2015, we purchased marketable debt securities using a portion of our cash balances.
+At September 30, 2015 and December 31, 2014, we had \$349.5 million and \$322.5 million, respectively, of cash, cash equivalents and marketable securities.
+Working capital, including our Credit Facility, totaled \$8.6 million and negative \$61.5 million, respectively, at September 30, 2015 and December 31, 2014.
+Additionally, at September 30, 2015, we had remaining borrowing availability of \$156.5 million under our \$700 million Credit Facility.
 We believe that, if necessary, we could obtain additional borrowings at similar rates to our existing borrowings to fund our growth objectives.
 We further believe that current cash and cash equivalents, our portfolio of short-duration marketable securities, funds generated from operations and committed borrowing availability will be sufficient to fund our operations, capital purchase requirements, and anticipated growth needs for the next twelve months.
-We believe that these resources, coupled with our ability, as needed, to obtain additional financing on favorable terms will be sufficient for the foreseeable future to fund our business as currently conducted.
+We believe that these resources, coupled with our ability, as needed, to obtain additional financing on favorable terms will also be sufficient for the foreseeable future to fund our business as currently conducted.

-We consider the majority of the operating earnings of certain non-U.S. subsidiaries to be indefinitely invested outside the U.S. No provision has been made for the payment of U.S. federal and state or international taxes that may result from future remittances of these undistributed earnings of non-U.S. subsidiaries.
+We consider the majority of the operating earnings of certain of our non-U.S. subsidiaries to be indefinitely invested outside the U.S. No provision has been made for the payment of U.S. federal and state or international taxes that may result from future remittances of these undistributed earnings of our non-U.S. subsidiaries.
 Changes to this position could have adverse tax consequences.
-A determination of the related tax liability that would be paid on these undistributed earnings if repatriated is not practicable.
+We do not believe it is practicable to calculate the potential impact of repatriation, as there is a significant amount of uncertainty around the calculation, including the availability and amount of foreign tax credits and tax rates in effect at the time of repatriation.
 We manage our worldwide cash requirements considering available funds among all of our subsidiaries.
 Our foreign cash and marketable securities are generally available without restrictions to fund ordinary business operations outside the U.S.

-Of our total cash, cash equivalents and marketable securities at March 31, 2015, approximately \$319.7 million was held by our foreign subsidiaries and was subject to material repatriation tax effects.
-The marketable securities held by the Company were high investment grade with original maturities of two years or less.
-Of our \$139.2 million in marketable securities held as of March 31, 2015, approximately 80% of the fair value of our marketable securities consisted of corporate bonds, 12% consisted of agency bonds, with the remainder consisting of U.S. and international government bonds, municipal bonds, commercial paper and certificates of deposit.
-Of our \$182.2 million of cash and cash equivalents held as of March 31, 2015, 64% was held as bank deposits, 15% was held by our foreign subsidiaries and was invested in money market funds restricted to U.S. government and agency securities, 14% was invested in money market funds invested in highly liquid investment-grade fixed-income securities and 7% consisted of commercial paper with original maturities of less than ninety days.
-As of March 31, 2015, approximately 68% of the cash, cash equivalents and marketable securities held by our foreign subsidiaries were held in U.S. dollars.
+Of our total cash, cash equivalents and marketable securities at September 30, 2015, approximately \$348.5 million was held by our foreign subsidiaries and was subject to material repatriation tax effects.
+We held marketable securities with original maturities of two years or less that had an average A+ credit rating as of September 30, 2015.
+Of the \$208.4 million in marketable securities held as of September 30, 2015, approximately 82% of the fair value of our marketable securities consisted of corporate bonds, 9% consisted of agency bonds, with the remainder consisting of U.S. and Canadian government bonds, municipal bonds, commercial paper and certificates of deposit.
+Of the \$141.2 million of cash and cash equivalents held as of September 30, 2015, 83% was held as bank deposits, 7% was invested in money market funds restricted to U.S. government and agency securities, 5% was invested in money market funds invested in highly liquid investment-grade fixed-income securities and 5% consisted of commercial paper with original maturities of less than ninety days.
+As of September 30, 2015, approximately 70% of the cash, cash equivalents and marketable securities held by our foreign subsidiaries was held in U.S. dollars.